johnWilshire/steamScraper/readme.md

 ### API Key

-store your api key in a file called "keyfile.txt"
+store your api key in the first line of a file called "keyfile.txt" store your genderize key in the second line of the keyfile

+if you do not have a genderize key modify the url in lib/gender.py

 # Databases